-Sometimes, I use a plastic bag over my camera when I have to be in the rain to take some nice shots that should not be missed.
+Sometimes, I use a plastic bag over my camera when I have to be in the rain to take some nice shots that I don’t want to miss.

-Always use a lens hood to prevent droplets of water on the lens and also lens glare.
+Always use a lens hood to prevent droplets of water on the lens and to avoid lens flare.

 I carry two microfiber cloths.
 A small piece for the lens and a hand towel size for the camera.
 They come in handy to wipe off water drops on the camera and lens.

 Having said all that, its all about common sense to avoid being out there when there are strong wind, heavy rain and lightning.